Elementary Music Lessons to Start the Year Fresh – January 2026

 This song is one of my favorite elementary music lessons!
 The versatile activities are appropriate for any time of year for the classroom or performance.

-The 4-part Orff accompaniments include differentiated ostinato patterns simple enough for even the youngest early elementary students and advanced patterns that will challenge more accomplished upper elementary students.
+The 4-part Orff accompaniments feature simple ostinato patterns that even young students can play, along with more advanced patterns that challenge upper elementary students.

 Fun Winter Rhythm Instrument Play-Along